 - Debug information [optional]

-Now considering that they don’t collect too much information and their connection logs aren’t too invasive, I think TigerVPN can supposedly pass as a no logs VPN service.
+Considering that they don’t collect too much information and their connection logs aren’t too invasive, I think TigerVPN can supposedly pass as a no logs VPN service.

 Encryption & Other Features

 But as for other security features, the VPN doesn’t offer much.
 I mean, you don’t even get a Kill Switch.
-And for more advance options, forget about getting Spilt tunneling, obfuscation, or even an ad-blocker.
+And for more advanced options, forget about getting Spilt tunneling, obfuscation, or even an ad-blocker.
 This is where I think TigerVPN doesn’t offer any real value for money.
 In comparison, Surfshark offers way more features.

 TigerVPN is not completely barren in terms of features.
 If you opt for their annual plan, you can get a StickyPassword manager.
 Although not specifically a feature associated with VPNs, it is still nice to see it included with TigerVPN’s annual subscription.